Sh1Yo/x8/README.md

 ### Setting up

-1. Open Burp Suite and go to the extender tab.
+1. Launch Burp Suite and navigate to the 'Extender' tab.
-2. Find and install the "Custom Send To" extension from the BApp Store.
+2. Locate and install the 'Custom Send To' extension from the BApp Store.
-3. Go to the "Send to" tab and click Add.
+3. Open the 'Send to' tab and click on the 'Add' button to configure the extension.

-Name the entry and insert the following line to the command:
+Give a name to the entry and insert the following line into the command:

 ```
 /path/to/x8 --progress-bar-len 20 -c 3 -r %R -w /path/to/wordlist --proto %T --port %P